Financial-Times/o-card/README.md

 There are three themes that can modify a card:

-* standalone - adds a highlight to the bottom of the card (to be used if not grouped on the same background)
 * standout - adds a darker background to the card
 * landscape - used for a wider card and allows for left and right [image alignments](#image-alignment).
+* opinion - changes the colour and typography of the card tag.

 ## Image alignment